coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.3 =

+* New Feature: "Hover" event added (options are now Hover Intent, Hover or Click)
+* New Feature: Menu Item Description support added
+* New Feature: Add "Active Menu Instance" setting to allow mega menu to only be applied to an individual instance of a wp_nav_menu call (rather than all of them)
+* Fix: Hover not working on some devices with touch screens.
+This has been tested for Hover, Hover Intent and Click on:
+Mac FireFox/Safari/Chrome, Windows Edge/IE9/IE10/IE11/FireFox/Chrome, iPhone, iPad Chrome/Safari, Andoid Default/Chrome.
+If you have problems with touch or hover, please post in the support forums detailing exactly which Operating System, Browser and Event you are using so that I can reproduce the issue here.
+* Fix: Mobile menu now always switches to click, even on desktops
+* Fix: Responsive Breakpoint validation
+* Fix: Swiping background on touch devices hides sub menus
+* Fix: Remove margin from right aligned menu items on mobile
+* Fix: Apply hover styling to current-page-ancestor
+* Fix: Fix WPML cache clearing when CSS Output is set to Output in head
+* Fix: Allow single quotes in theme editor custom CSS
+* Fix: Allow single quotes in Menu Toggle toggle block text
+* Fix: Improve theme editor settings validation
+* Change: Remove permanent 'Go Pro' nag from Plugins page.
+* Change: Add "mega-menu-location" body class when MMM is enabled for a location to pave the way for automatic theme integration
+* Improvement: Add ".mega-multi-line" CSS to aid display of menu items with br tags in title

 = 2.2.3.1 [23/08/2016] =